ottnav/ottnav.github.io/faq.md

 ## Enable premium on a Firestick (or other device without play market)
 Recommended solution:
-- Use Android device with Play Market to purchase premium as a single payment.
-Yearly subscription is also ok (monthly is not).
+- Use Android device with Play Market to purchase premium as a single one-time payment or an yearly subscription (or Huawei market with one-time payment).
 - Find notification email from Google with purchase number (`GPA.123.456..`), that will be required later on
 - Forward this email or send this number to us; If you failed to find the purchase number, you can send your email name (google account used by you when purchased premium).
 - On the device with Fire Stick attached launch the app